XRP (XRP) Price Hits $0.24 on Top Exchanges

-XRP (CURRENCY:XRP) traded down 0.2% against the dollar during the 1-day period ending at 17:00 PM Eastern on September 26th.
-Over the last week, XRP has traded 3.3% lower against the dollar.
-XRP has a market cap of $10.96 billion and $1.23 billion worth of XRP was traded on exchanges in the last 24 hours.
-One XRP coin can now be bought for approximately $0.24 or 0.00002261 BTC on major exchanges including Altcoin Trader, Bitstamp, ABCC and CoinBene.
+XRP (CURRENCY:XRP) traded 2.1% lower against the US dollar during the 1-day period ending at 14:00 PM E.T. on September 29th.
+During the last seven days, XRP has traded up 3.6% against the US dollar.
+One XRP coin can now be bought for about $0.24 or 0.00002243 BTC on major exchanges including BCEX, Indodax, Coinhub and Coinrail.
+XRP has a total market capitalization of $10.87 billion and $1.31 billion worth of XRP was traded on exchanges in the last day.

 XRP Coin Profile